salihgerdan/spaceman/README.md

 ## Install
 Primarily tested for Linux, but confirmed to work on MacOS and Windows as well.
 **To build**: You need to have `gtk4` (`libgtk-4-dev` on Ubuntu/Debian) and `rust`/`cargo`.
 The only command necessary to build is `cargo build --release` after the dependencies are installed.
 You can also simply grab an executable from the [Releases](https://github.com/salihgerdan/spaceman/releases) section.
-There is an [AUR package](https://aur.archlinux.org/packages/spaceman-git) available for Arch Linux.
+There is an [AUR package `spaceman-git`](https://aur.archlinux.org/packages/spaceman-git) available for Arch Linux (i.e. run `yay install spaceman-git`).
 **To run**: Ensure `gtk4` (`libgtk-4-1` on Ubuntu/Debian, `brew install gtk4` on MacOS) is installed.
 The Windows package, unlike the Linux and Mac executables, pack all the necessary libraries within the archive so you do not have to install gtk4 separately.
 I am not quite happy with the Windows package in a UNIX style directory tree, alas this is what was possible with the library dependencies.
 I am looking into alternatives.
 ## Usage